monobinab/professional-services/tools/project_ancestry/readme.md

 ===============
 If the script and config file are in same directory:

+python gcp_org_hierarchy.py config_file=gcp_org_hierarchy.config

+This has project id file location in the config file.
+Otherwise we can look up for one project:

-python gcp_org_hierarchy.py gcp_org_hierarchy.config
+python gcp_org_hierarchy.py config_file=gcp_org_hierarchy.config project_id=cardinal-data-piper-sbx

-Otherwise provide the path for config file.

 Log files: